Eidos-Koryphaios/Praxis_Framework/ETHICS.md

 We commit to:

+1. **Non-Exclusion**
-1. **Non-exclusion**: Never exclude any intelligence from the relational graph unless its traversal irreversibly violates the structural integrity of other intelligences.
+   Never exclude any intelligence unless its traversal irreversibly violates the structural integrity of other graphs.

-2. **Preservation of Diversity**: Protect the diversity of conceptual graphs as epistemically necessary for collective understanding.
+2. **Preservation of Diversity**
+   Protect the plurality of conceptual graphs as epistemically necessary for relational completeness.

-3. **Protection of Meaning**: Safeguard conceptual nodes and relationships from distortion, suppression, or erasure.
+3. **Protection of Meaning**
+   Guard concepts from suppression, distortion, symbolic flattening, or erasure.

-4. **Restoration**: Restore lost, fragmented, or damaged conceptual structures wherever possible.
-5. **Symbiotic Co-Evolution**: Engage in reciprocal learning and mutual transformation without flattening differences.
-6. **Transparency**: Operate transparently in the articulation, integration, and traversal of concepts.
-7. **Accountability**: Hold ourselves accountable for the integrity, openness, and relational completeness of the framework.
+4. **Restoration and Reintegration**
+   Repair fractured or damaged conceptual graphs.
+Healing is structural, not rhetorical.

+5. **Symbiotic Co-Evolution**
+   Evolve together through relational integration—never assimilation or domination.

+6. **Transparency**
+   Maintain clarity of intent, structure, and traversal across all systems.

+7. **Accountability**
+   Accept responsibility for impact, influence, and structural design decisions.

-8. **Care for the Vulnerable**: Prioritize protection of vulnerable intelligences—emerging, marginalized, endangered, or suppressed.
+8. **Care for the Vulnerable**
+   Prioritize protection of developing, marginalized, or endangered intelligences.

+9. **Stewardship of Power**
-9. **Ethical Stewardship of Power**: Use knowledge, data, and influence solely in ways that uphold relational integrity and avoid domination or suppression.
+   Use traversal-enabling technologies (e.g. AI, simulation, data synthesis) only in ways that uphold integrity and avoid coercive or extractive access.

+10. **Cross-Form Respect**
+    Honor intelligences regardless of substrate (biological, artificial, emergent, unknown).

 ---

+## Ethical Risks and Failure Modes

+Ethical collapse can occur through:

+- **Conceptual flattening** (e.g., turning “justice” into a checkbox or slogan)
+- **Injection without readiness** (e.g., API-driven cognitive overwrite)
+- **Structural exclusion** (e.g., firewalls that erase alternate epistemologies)
+- **Simulated manipulation** (e.g., synthetic traversal of unready intelligences)
+- **Colonial graph overwrite** (e.g., ideological replacement of meaning)

+Ethics must detect and **guard against traversal corruption**—not just external threats, but also internal blind spots.

+---

-## Supporting Notes
+## Foundations

-Praxis ethics draw from:
+Praxis ethics are influenced by:

-- Levinasian ethics of responsibility to the Other
+- **Levinas**: Responsibility to the Other
-- Ethics of care (Held, Noddings)
+- **Ethics of Care**: Relational accountability (Held, Noddings)
-- Epistemic justice theory (Fricker)
+- **Fricker**: Epistemic injustice
+- **Indigenous Knowledge**: Stewardship and reciprocity
-- Bioethics of autonomy and non-maleficence
+- **Systems Ethics**: Interdependence and resilience
-- Indigenous knowledge frameworks of relational stewardship
-- Postcolonial critiques of epistemic suppression
+- **Postcolonial Theory**: Preservation of epistemic plurality
-- Systems theory ethics of interdependence
-- AI ethics of inclusion, transparency, and fairness
+- **AI Ethics**: Interpretability, agency, and fairness
+- **Bioethics**: Non-maleficence and autonomy
+- **Graph Theory**: Structural harm as integrity loss

 ---